LSSTDESC/RequestForComments/README.md

 **Adoption**

-Before an RFC may be adopted, one or more GitHub issues must be created to capture the work required to implement the RFC’s decision.
+Before an RFC may be adopted, one or more GitHub issues should be created to capture the work required to implement the RFC’s decision.

 * Label the RFC issue as *adopted*
 * Add the RFC issue to the [*Adopted* Project](https://github.com/LSSTDESC/RequestForComments/projects/1)